Start your home remodeling project today by filling out the form or calling us at (301) 328-1100 for your free, no-obligation price estimate.

 In this guide, we’ll look at the different types of siding to find out which one is best.
 Then we’ll talk about the benefits of new siding and explore the latest siding trends.
 We’ll also explore vinyl siding siding costs and the installation process.

 There are lots of different types of siding on the market today.
 So many, in fact, that it can be hard to choose.
 Popular options include:

 Some people go for added masonry instead of siding, but this is a complicated option as it needs to be tied into the building’s structure.

-Overall, vinyl is the best siding choice for most people—whether they live in wet, dry, hot cold climates.
-It’s cost-effective and it installs easily over most other types of siding, so it’s a great retrofit option.
+Overall, vinyl siding is the best siding choice for most people—whether they live in wet, dry, hot cold climates.
+It’s cost-effective and it installs easily over most other types of siding, so it’s a great option.
 Even better, it doesn’t take long to put up.

 Wooden siding looks natural, but good-quality wood costs a lot and wooden siding needs painting every few years.
 Fiber cement siding is low maintenance and stable, but installation is complex and expensive.
 Stucco siding is durable and lasts a long time, but it’s not ideal in wetter states.

 There are lots of benefits to siding replacement.
 Let’s look at a few of them in more detail:

 Vinyl siding is extremely durable.
 Made from PVC plastic resin, it resists warping, cracking, wind, snow, rain and heat for decades.
 Because it’s so tough, it stays looking good for a very long time.
 Many types of vinyl siding come with a long-lasting guarantee: Thompson Creek vinyl siding, for instance, comes with an industry-leading warranty up to 50-years.